Nepiki/Guides/Treasure-Conflix.md

 _Discover the Sun Ring_
 </pre></big>

-On the island south of Kazusa.
+You will find a "confusing map" which refers very abstractly to the outline of an island, which is south of Kazusa.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/344766.png">